 CRNA nursing jobs come with some of the highest average wages in the industry.
 The BLS shows the median average salary for this position at $167,950 as of May 2018.
-As the professional who handles the direct administration of anesthesia to patients in most hospitals, doctor's offices and the military, the training requirements to be licensed are extensive.
+As the professional who handles the direct administration of anesthesia to patients in most hospitals, doctor's offices, and the military, the training requirements to be licensed are extensive.
 Currently, CRNA students must have a graduate degree to practice but, by 2022, students will be required to pursue a doctoral degree.
 This is one reason why CRNAs are the highest-paid nurses in the US.
 With a 16 percent job increase projected by the BLS, job security shouldn't be a concern in the foreseeable future.

 2. Nurse Practitioner (NP)

 Another nurse salary that sits in the upper range belongs to NPs.
 The projected increase in NP demand sits at 36 percent, more than four times higher than the 8 percent estimated for overall employment growth.
-This option offers a range of possible specialties, all of which require a graduate degree that relates to the nurse's chosen role and national certification from an agency selected by the NP's state.
-The reward for this effort is an average nurse salary of $107,030 per year.
+This option offers a range of possible specialties, all of which require a graduate degree related to the nurse's chosen role and national certification from an agency selected by the NP's state.
+The reward for this effort is an average nurse's salary of $107,030 per year.
 For a licensed NP, possible specialties include: